 - Green Chilies – these add just a little spiciness and flavor to the pork, without too much heat.

 - Red Enchilada Sauce – This helps give the pork a delicious flavored sauce

 How to make copycat Cafe Rio Sweet Pork?

-Drain the marinade, and sprinkle the pork all over with garlic powder, chili powder, salt and pepper.
-Place it in the slow cooker.
-Pour in another two cups of soda, and water.
+- Add the pork and the marinade to a slow cooker, and sprinkle the pork all over with garlic powder, chili powder, salt and pepper.
 Cover with the slow cooker lid and cook until the pork is tender enough to shred with a couple forks.

-While the pork is cooking, add the last half of the can of coke, brown sugar, green chiles, enchilada sauce to a blender and blend them until smooth.
+- While the pork is cooking, add the last portion of the coke, brown sugar, green chiles, and enchilada sauce to a blender and blend them until smooth.

-Serve with your choice of tacos, enchiladas, burritos, etc.
+- Serve the prepared pork in your choice of tacos, enchiladas, burritos, sweet pork salad, etc.